pierreforstmann/mpgl/README.md

 <a href=https://peter.eisentraut.org/blog/2023/01/30/postgresql-supply-chain>PG Supply Chain</a>

-<a href=https://big-elephants.com/2015-10/writing-postgres-extensions-part-i/>Writing Postgres Extensions: the Basics</a>
+<a href=https://big-elephants.com/2015-10/writing-postgres-extensions-part-i/>Writing PG Extensions: the Basics</a>
 <br>
 <a href=https://big-elephants.com/2015-10/writing-postgres-extensions-part-ii/>Writing PG Extensions: Types and Operators</a>
 <br>